-- Public Assistance: During a Presidential Disaster Declaration, Public Assistance programs can help provide federal grants to local and state governments, as well as non-profit organizations and other political subdivisions, for the repair, replacement or restoration of disaster-damaged, publicly owned facilities.
-Typically a Presidential Declaration is based on the per capita impact to the State; the amount is $1.35 per capita starting January 2012.
+- Public Assistance: During a Presidential Disaster Declaration, Public Assistance programs can help provide federal grants to local and state governments, as well as certain non-profit organizations and other political subdivisions, for the repair, replacement or restoration of disaster-damaged, publicly owned facilities.
+Typically a Presidential Declaration is based on the per capita impact to the State; the amount is $1.53 per capita starting October 2019.
 This rate changes annually based on the Consumer Price Index.
 Similarly, a county is added to the declaration based on per capita impact.
-Beginning January 2012, the county per capita rate is $3.27.
+Beginning October 2019, the county per capita rate is $3.84.

 There are two types of public assistance authorized: “emergency” and “permanent” work.
-Emergency work includes efforts to save lives, protect property and maintain operation of essential facilities during the first six months following a disaster; however, extensions are available for all work if approved by the FEMA.
-Permanent work involves actions necessary to repair, restore, reconstruct or replace public and certain private non-profit facilities damaged or destroyed by the disaster for a period of 18 months.
+Emergency work includes efforts to save lives, protect property and maintain operation of essential facilities during the first six months following a disaster; however, extensions are available for all work if approved by FEMA.
+Permanent work involves actions necessary to repair, restore, reconstruct or replace public and certain private non-profit facilities damaged or destroyed by the disaster.
+The standard time frame for permanent work is 18 months.

 “Public damages” can include any damage incurred by a structure or facility which is owned by a public or private non-profit entity.
 This could include roads, bridges, buildings, utilities, etc. Project applications for public sites may be approved to fund a variety of projects that fall within the following eligible categories:

 This category includes all storm induced debris on non-federal public roads, including the right-of-way, non-federal public waterways, other public property and in some cases, private property when undertaken by local government forces.
 It can also cover the cost of demolition of public structures if those structures were made unsafe by the disaster.